codertjay/Portfolio/README.md

 ## 👨‍💻 About Me

-I am a **Web3 Security Researcher** with a strong background in **backend engineering and blockchain development**.
+I’m a Web3 Security Researcher with over 5 years of proven experience in backend engineering and blockchain development.
-My current focus is **smart contract auditing, protocol security analysis, and vulnerability research** in decentralized systems.
+My work now focuses on smart contract auditing, protocol security analysis, and vulnerability research.

-I have:
+**What I bring:**
-- 🕵️‍♂️ 5+ years of combined experience across **backend (Golang, Python, JS)** and **Web3 security**
+- 5+ years working with backend stacks (Golang, Python, JavaScript) and blockchain systems
-- 🎯 A track record of **discovering high-impact vulnerabilities** in leading DeFi protocols through competitive audits
+- Hands-on experience discovering and reporting high-impact vulnerabilities in DeFi protocols
-- 🦫 Expertise in **Solidity, Golang, Python, and Rust**, with a passion for breaking down complex logic and uncovering subtle flaws
+- Strong skills in Solidity, Golang, Python, with growing interest in Rust
+- Ability to break down complex logic and uncover subtle security flaws

-I’m passionate about contributing to **cutting-edge, security-driven projects** and ensuring protocol safety in adversarial environments.
+I’m passionate about securing decentralized systems and contributing to projects where security is critical.

 ---